dromer/dattopan/README.md

 The name came to be because I was initially playing with a patch based on the `dattorro` reverb algorithm.
 It runs very well on the Daisy Field, however when I added the MPR121 library things went south and I had to abandon the spaceous reverb effect.
 The name stuck around though.

+The current tuning is based on a Celtic Minor scale in C# which was basically the first one I found on [this site](https://www.sarazhandpans.com/handpan-scales/).

 ## Patch

 The main patch is just 8 instances of the `dattone.pd` voice with initialization for the touch input and frequency.
 Each voice is routed to either left, right or both outputs for a bit of crude panning: